 We have audited, in accordance with auditing standards generally accepted in the United States, the consolidated financial statements included in Kadant Inc.'s (formerly named Thermo Fibertek Inc.) Annual Report to Shareholders incorporated by reference in this Form 10-K, and have issued our report thereon dated February 8, 2002.
 Our audits were made for the purpose of forming an opinion on those basic statements taken as a whole.
-The schedule listed in Item $14\ \mathrm{on}\ \mathrm{page}\ 14\ \mathrm{is}\ \mathrm{the}\ \mathrm{responsibility}\ \mathrm{of}\ \mathrm{the}\ \mathrm{Company's}\ \mathrm{management}\ \mathrm{and}\ \mathrm{is}\ \mathrm{presented}$ for purposes of complying with the Securities and Exchange Commission's rules and is not part of the basic consolidated financial statements.
-This schedule has been subjected to the auditing procedures applied in the audits of the basic consolidated financial statements and, in our opinion, fairly states in all material respects the consolidated financial data required to be set forth therein in relation to the basic consolidated financial statements taken as a whole.
+The schedule listed in Item 14 on page 14 is the responsibility of the Company's management and is presented for purposes of complying with the Securities and Exchange Commission's rules and is not part of the basic consolidated financial statements.
+This schedule has been subjected to the auditing procedures applied in the audits of the basic consolidated financial statements and, in our opinion, fairly states in all material respects the consolidated financial statements taken as a whole.